eunomia-bpf/nvbit-tutorial/tools/instr_count_bb/README.md

 ## How CFG Analysis Works

 NVBit provides a static Control Flow Graph (CFG) analysis through `nvbit_get_CFG()`.
-This analyzes the instruction sequence and branch targets to partition code into basic blocks:

-1. Each function entry point starts a new basic block
-2. Each branch instruction ends a basic block
-3. Each branch target starts a new basic block
-4. Instructions between these boundaries form a linear sequence in a single basic block
+This analyzes the instruction sequence and branch targets to partition code into basic blocks: each function entry point starts a new basic block, each branch instruction ends a basic block, each branch target starts a new basic block, and instructions between these boundaries form a linear sequence in a single basic block.

-The CFG represents control flow as a directed graph where:
-- Nodes are basic blocks
-- Edges represent possible flow paths
+The CFG represents control flow as a directed graph where nodes are basic blocks and edges represent possible flow paths.
 A "degenerate" CFG (indicated by `cfg.is_degenerate`) means that the static analysis couldn't properly identify all basic blocks, usually due to complex control flow patterns or indirect branches.

 ## Extending the Tool

-The basic block approach can be extended for other analyses:

-1. **Path profiling**: Count how many times each control flow path is taken
-2. **Hot spot identification**: Identify the most frequently executed basic blocks
-3. **Dynamic CFG construction**: Build a runtime CFG based on actual execution
-4. **Block-level memory tracking**: Analyze memory access patterns per basic block
+The basic block approach can be extended for other analyses: path profiling (count how many times each control flow path is taken), hot spot identification (identify the most frequently executed basic blocks), dynamic CFG construction (build a runtime CFG based on actual execution), and block-level memory tracking (analyze memory access patterns per basic block).

 ## When to Use Basic Block Instrumentation

-Basic block instrumentation is ideal for:

-1. Large, complex kernels where instrumentation overhead matters
-2. Production profiling where minimizing slowdown is important
-3. Tools that need to collect aggregate statistics rather than per-instruction data
+Basic block instrumentation is ideal for large, complex kernels where instrumentation overhead matters, production profiling where minimizing slowdown is important, and tools that need to collect aggregate statistics rather than per-instruction data.
 For analyses that need instruction-specific details (like the opcode histogram), you'll still need to instrument individual instructions.

 ## Limitations

-A few limitations to be aware of:

-1. Cannot capture instruction-specific behavior within a basic block
-2. The static CFG analysis may miss some control flow paths for complex code
-3. Some GPU architectures may have special cases that affect basic block identification
+Cannot capture instruction-specific behavior within a basic block.
+The static CFG analysis may miss some control flow paths for complex code.
+Some GPU architectures may have special cases that affect basic block identification.

 ## Next Steps

-After understanding basic block instrumentation, consider:

-1. Combining this approach with `mem_trace` for efficient memory access analysis
-2. Using the CFG information to build visualization tools for kernel control flow
-3. Implementing more sophisticated analyses like critical path identification
+After understanding basic block instrumentation, consider combining this approach with `mem_trace` for efficient memory access analysis, using the CFG information to build visualization tools for kernel control flow, or implementing more sophisticated analyses like critical path identification.
 Basic block instrumentation is a powerful technique that balances detail and performance, making it ideal for many CUDA analysis tools.